iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 GHIssueID:
 ---

-Android's Jetpack Compose has a nifty navigation drawer that is useful for adding navigation to different sections of an app. iOS doesn't have any equivalent UI element, either in UIKit or in SwiftUI.
-However, the view is pretty easy to create in SwiftUI - and that is exactly what we will be doing over the course of this post.
+Android's Jetpack Compose has a nifty navigation drawer component that is useful for adding navigation to different sections of an app. iOS doesn't have any equivalent UI element, either in UIKit or in SwiftUI.
+However, the view is pretty easy to create in SwiftUI - and that is exactly what we will be doing over the course of two posts.
 This is going to be our end goal:

-{{< youtube idGlGvZMSKg >}}
+{{< video src="drawerview.webm" type="video/webm" preload="auto" >}}

 A breakdown of the features our DrawerView will support -